Heptazhou/Librewolf-Windows/README.md

 LibreWolf for Win64
 -------------------

 We have a zip file and an installer available now..
-We're no longer consider this alpha quality, but it surely is not aout of beta.
-The main issue people encounter is that non-default themes don't work correctly.
+We're no longer consider this alpha quality, but it surely is not out of beta.
+The main issue people encounter is that _non-default themes don't work correctly_.

 This repository is for the windows installer, this repo is not for _librewolf.cfg_ issues, that goes [here](https://gitlab.com/librewolf-community/settings).
 These config file settings are system-wide for all users.